wongkenny240/ComputerForensics/incident-response-artifacts/prefetch.md

 3 = Application and Boot prefetching enabled (default)
 ```

-Task Scheduler calls Windows Disk Defragmenter every three \(3\) days.
+* Task Scheduler calls Windows Disk Defragmenter every three \(3\) days

-When idle, lists of files and directories referenced during boot process and application startups is processed
+* When idle, lists of files and directories referenced during boot process and application startups is processed

-* The processed result is stored in Layout.ini in the Prefetch directory, and is subsequently passed to the Disk Defragmenter, instructing it to re-order those files into sequential positions on the physical hard drive
+* The processed result is stored in ***Layout.ini*** in the Prefetch directory, and is subsequently passed to the Disk Defragmenter, instructing it to re-order those files into sequential positions on the physical hard drive